Title 24: Municipal and County Government

 (2) the person refuses to identify himself or herself satisfactorily to the officer when requested by the officer.

-(b) The person may be detained only until the person identifies himself or herself satisfactorily to the officer.
+(b) The person may be detained only until the person identifies himself or herself satisfactorily to the officer or is properly identified.
 If the officer is unable to obtain the identification information, the person shall forthwith be brought before a Criminal Division of the Superior Court judge for that purpose.
 A person who refuses to identify himself or herself to the Court on request shall immediately and without service of an order on the person be subject to civil contempt proceedings pursuant to 12 V.S.A. § 122.
 (Added 1997, No. 122 (Adj.
 Sess.), § 2; amended 2009, No. 154 (Adj.
-Sess.), § 238.)
+Sess.), § 238; 2013, No. 194 (Adj.
+Sess.), § 14, eff.
+June 17, 2014.)